Wall Street Journal November 2014 feature: Taylor plays rare Bösendorfer at the Met

 The New York Times December 2012 "a powerful interpretation", "dazzling", "poetic"

 Milwaukee Journal-Sentinel December 2012 "a stunning performance"

 Birmingham News, January 2012 "an insightful program coupled with dazzling technique"

 Chicago Tribune, April 2011

-North Carolina, April, 2008 Review of Taylor with Ying Quartet
+Classical Voice of North Carolina, 2008 Review of Taylor with Ying Quartet

-Classical Voice San Francisco, January, 2008 Review of Messiaen
+Classical Voice San Francisco, 2008 Review of Messiaen Vingt Regards

 Los Angeles Times